chandur626/ClassMateBot/docs/charts/grades.md

 # Code Description
 ## Functions

-1. def def grades(self, ctx, chart: str, aGrade: int, bGrade: int, cGrade: int, dGrade: int, fGrade: int): <br>
+1. def grades(self, ctx, chart: str, aGrade: int, bGrade: int, cGrade: int, dGrade: int, fGrade: int): <br>
 This function creates a graph by getting the type of chart the admin wants, and the data points for each grade.

 # How to run it?
 (Small Example)